PeterlitsZo/MersenneTodo/README.md

 ## TODO

 - [ ] Root
-  - [ ] Fix : TodoList/EidtBar need to enempty its message after enter.
+  - [ ] TodoList
     - [ ] Fear: TodoList/EidtBar need to cannel if it meet a empty input.
     - [ ] Fear: Can make the todolist be stored as a `.json` file.
     - [ ] Stl : Make the TodoList/AddButton looks better.
     - [x] Fear: Add TodoList/Bar's add button.
     - [x] Fear: Add TodoList/EidtBar.
+    - [x] Fix : TodoList/EidtBar need to enempty its message after enter.
+  - [ ] DayChart

 ---